-A one-time novelty toy turned into a health food trend when dietitians realized the benefits of chia seeds (beyond sprouting grass-like into fuzzy pets, of course).
+A one-time novelty toy turned into a health food trend when dietitians realized the benefits of chia seeds (beyond sprouting into fuzzy grass-like chia pets).
 High in omega-3 fatty acids, fiber, protein, and other nutrients, chia seeds appear on many lists of so-called "superfoods."

 What Are Chia Seeds?

 Chia seeds are nutrient-dense kernels with a slightly nutty flavor; you can eat the easily digested seeds whole or ground, dry, or soaked in liquid.
 "Chia" translates from the Mayan language as strength, and athletes worldwide eat them to enhance their energy and endurance.

 How to Use Chia Seeds